dedicate-project/beast/README.md

 Overall, the BEAST project provides a powerful and flexible platform for researchers and educators to explore the intersection of evolution and computation, and to gain a deeper understanding of low-level machine operations.
 By providing a virtual environment for experimentation and education, the BEAST project aims to advance the field of computer science and inspire the next generation of developers and researchers.

+You can find the project's documentation [here](https://beast-project.readthedocs.io/en/latest/).
+The API documentation can be found [here](https://beast-project.readthedocs.io/en/latest/api.html).

 ## Architecture